jaspreetl/Interactive-Lab-Hub/Lab 2/README.md

 #### Displaying an image

 You can look in `image.py` for an example of how to display an image on the screen.
 Can you make it switch to another image when you push one of the buttons?
+Now shows the Cornell Tech image and a motivational quote. ✅

 ## Part D.
 ### Set up the Display Clock Demo
 Work on `screen_clock.py`, try to show the time by filling in the while loop (at the bottom of the script where we noted "TODO" for you).
-You can use the code in `cli_clock.py` and `stats.py` to figure this out.
+You can use the code in `cli_clock.py` and `stats.py` to figure this out. ✅

 ### How to Edit Scripts on Pi
 Option 1.
 One of the ways for you to edit scripts on Pi through terminal is using [`nano`](https://linuxize.com/post/how-to-use-nano-text-editor/) command.
 You can go into the `screen_clock.py` by typing the follow command line: